 From 1 April 2019 the FIT test for suspected colorectal cancer has been available to NCL GP Practices.

-Offer a FIT test before referring to assess for colorectal cancer in adults WITHOUT RECTAL BLEEDING and low risk symptoms who meet the following criteria:
+Offer a FIT test before referring to assess for colorectal cancer in adults in both low-risk (DG30) and high-risk (NG12) cases with lower GI symptoms who meet the following criteria:

 See ‘lower GI (incorporating the FIT test for symptomatic patients)’ pathway in Downloads.

 Ask the patient to take the sample as per the instructions on the patients leaflet (see Downloads) It is essential for the sample to be taken as soon as the faeces is produced as it deteriorates quickly.
 Sample must also be sent with correctly completed tQUEST / SunQuest ICE form to avoid delays in getting back results.

 Refer to the guidance for GP video for information about the FIT test in NCL.